Generations of history textbooks have assumed two things about the history of civilizations:

 Gobekli Tepe may rouse the historical/archaeological community to rethink their views of the past, and I welcome this.
 But we should realize that such a shift would not lead to a discovery of something new about mankind, but something as old as the world itself.

 *This helps explain why most moderns judge those like Charlemagne so harshly.
 How can he insist on a common faith of those he governs?
 Not only does it fly against our sense of individual rights, it seems so unnecessary.
-Doesn’t Charlemagne know that a shared use of certain technological tools creates stable societies?
+Didn’t Charlemagne know that starting in the late 18th century we decided that a shared use of certain technological tools creates stable societies, and not religion?

 Maybe all wars can be boiled down to religious belief.